 Once the clinical experience prerequisite is satisfied, MEDEX will consider volunteer experience as a way to supplement and strengthen your clinical background.
 Volunteer hours will not replace any requirement for paid experience.

-Q: How recent does my clinical experiences have to be?
+Q: How recent does my clinical experience have to be?

 A: MEDEX has a very competitive applicant pool of individuals with recent clinical experience.
 Recent experience is considered as being within the last 2 years.
 There are a few exceptions, i.e., if an applicant has left clinical practice to become a full-time student.
 The strongest applicants are currently involved in health care.

 Q: What types of clinical experiences qualify?

 A: Examples of common, competitive types of clinical backgrounds include nurses (at any level), medical assistants, emergency medical technicians, paramedics, and military corpsmen or medics.
 Other experience includes but is not limited to community health aides, physical therapists, licensed massage therapists, and clinical research assistants.
 For more information about allied health fields that may satisfy the direct, hands-on patient care experience requirement please visit the Clinical Experience Prerequisite page.